paroxp/concourse-node-sdk/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please check out applicable fields. -->

 * [ ] I have written the tests for my change
-* [ ] I have made documentation changes about my change
 * [ ] I have bumped the version number